billautomata/jsnes/PROJECT.md

 * [ ] record the data (ppu_state, controller_state)
 * [ ] train the network
 * [ ] play the gaming using the network

+# instrumented NES player

+Browser boots up an NES ands queries for instructions.
+Instructions are a list of frame inputs and an NES state.
+The browser NES plays the frame inputs and returns the final state of the NES to the server.

+The server is generating frame inputs in order